Susan G. Komen: Grants and awards

 Komen provides funding for basic, clinical, and translational breast cancer research and in breast health education.
-As of 2007, the organization had awarded more than 1,000 breast cancer research grants totaling more than $180 million.
+The organization has invested nearly $1.1 billion in over 2800 research grants.
+By 2008, Komen had awarded over $100 million in research grants.

 Since 1992, Komen has also annually awarded work in the field of cancer research with the Komen Brinker Award for Scientific Distinction.

-In 2012, an analysis of Komen's finances by Reuters showed that the proportion of fundraising dollars it spent on research grants decreased by more than half.
-While the absolute dollar amount of those grants had been steadily growing, it was not keeping pace with the surge in donations Komen had received.
-In 2011, the foundation spent $63 million (15%) of its donations on research grants and awards.
+In 2012, a Reuters analysis found that while Komen’s research grants had grown in absolute terms, they accounted for a smaller share of its increasing donations In 2011, the foundation spent $63 million (15%) of its donations on research grants and awards.